govau/content-guide/privacy.md

 We will take reasonable steps to investigate any complaint, and to notify you of the outcome of our investigation, within 30 days.

-We will assess and handle any complaints about the conduct of a DTA officer using the [APS Values and Code of Conduct in the Public Service ACT 1999](https://www.legislation.gov.au/Details/C2016C00420) and the guidelines issued by the [Australian Public Service Commission](http://www.apsc.gov.au/).
+We will assess and handle any complaints about the conduct of a DTA officer using the [Australian Public Service Values and Code of Conduct in the Public Service Act 1999](https://www.legislation.gov.au/Details/C2016C00420) and the guidelines issued by the [Australian Public Service Commission](http://www.apsc.gov.au/).

-If we do not respond to your complaint within 30 days, or you are not satisfied with the outcome of our investigations, you can [make a complaint directly to the Office of the Australian Information Commissioner](http://www.oaic.gov.au/privacy/making-a-privacy-complaint).
+If we do not respond to your complaint within 30 days, or you are not satisfied with the outcome of our investigations, you can [make a complaint to the Office of the Australian Information Commissioner](http://www.oaic.gov.au/privacy/making-a-privacy-complaint).

 ## Contact details --- Privacy Officer